-- "Uniform DIF" → Analogous to scalar NON-invariance - \triangleright IRT b_i parameters differ across groups - > Item is systematically more difficult/severe for members of one group, even for persons with the same amount of the theta trait - Example: "I cry a lot" → Would men and women with the same amount of depression have the same expected item response? - "Non-Uniform DIF" → Analogous to metric NON-invariance - \rightarrow IRT a_i (and possibly b_i) parameters differ across groups - Item is systematically more related to theta for members of one group → higher discrimination (item "works better") - Group-related shift in item difficulty is not consistent across the trait - What about residual variance invariance?
-It depends: - Doesn't exist in ML: no estimated error variance (is logit=3.29 or probit=1.00)
+- "Uniform DIF" → Analogous to scalar NON-invariance - > IRT $b_i$ parameters differ across groups - > Item is systematically more difficult/severe for members of one group, even for persons with the same amount of the theta trait - Example: "How often do you cry?" → Would men and women with the same amount of depression have the same expected item response? - "Non-Uniform DIF" → Analogous to metric NON-invariance - > IRT $a_i$ (and possibly $b_i$ ) parameters differ across groups - ▶ Item is systematically more related to theta for members of one group → higher discrimination (item "works better" in one group than another) - Group-related shift in item difficulty is not consistent across the trait - What about residual variance invariance?
+It depends: - > Doesn't exist in ML: no estimated error variance (is logit=3.29 or probit=1.00 for $y^$ )